lafrenierejm/chext/README.md

 `chext` is a simple shell utility to change the extension of a file or list of files.

-## Installation

-Clone the repository (`git clone https://github.com/joe-antognini/chext.git`).
-Then run `install.sh`.

-Depending on if you want to install to `/usr/local` (the default) on Linux you may need to run `sudo install.sh`.
-You can alternatively follow the instructions to install locally to `~/bin`.

-Or if you want to do it all yourself, copy `chext` to somewhere in your PATH and `chext.1` to somewhere in your MANPATH.

 ## Options

-`-i` -- Interactive mode.
-Prompts for confirmation before moving a file that would overwrite an existing file.
+`-i` -- interactive.
+Prompt for confirmation before renaming a file over an existing file.

-`-v` -- Verbose mode.
-Show the original and final filename.
+`-v` -- verbose.
+Show the source and destination filenames as files are renamed.

 ## Examples